stagex-mirror/stagex/CONTRIBUTING.md

 Before reporting an issue, check our backlog of
 [open issues](https://codeberg.org/stagex/stagex/issues)
 to see if someone else has already reported it.
-If so, feel free to add your scenario, or additional information, to the discussion.
-Or simply "subscribe" to it to be notified when it is updated.
+If so, feel free to add your scenario, or additional information, to the discussion or simply "subscribe" to it to be notified when it is updated.
 If you find a new issue with the project we'd love to hear about it!
 The most important aspect of a bug report is that it includes enough information for us to reproduce it.
 Please don't include any private/sensitive information in your issue!